laravel/docs/http-client.md

     $response = Http::timeout(3)->get(/* ... */);

 If the given timeout is exceeded, an instance of `Illuminate\Http\Client\ConnectionException` will  be thrown.
+By default, Laravel sets a timeout of 30 seconds.

 You may specify the maximum number of seconds to wait while trying to connect to a server using the `connectTimeout` method: